Noah Knigga

-Noah Knigga (kə-NAY-guh; born October 5, 2006) is an American college football linebacker for the Eastern Michigan Eagles.
+Noah Ryan Knigga (kə-NAY-guh; born October 5, 2006) is an American college football linebacker for the Eastern Michigan Eagles of the Mid-American Conference (MAC).

-During his junior year of high school at Lawrenceburg, Knigga went viral online and became an Internet meme due to his surname's resemblance to the slang word nigga.
+During his junior year of high school at Lawrenceburg, Knigga went viral online and became an internet meme due to his surname's visual resemblance to the colloquial term nigga.

 Early life

 Noah Knigga was born in Indiana, on October 5, 2006, to Staci Shipley and Ryan Knigga.
-Knigga was born into a sports-oriented family as his mother played volleyball, meanwhile his father played football at Lawrenceburg High School and later at Indiana State University.
+Knigga was born into a sports-oriented family as his mother played volleyball; meanwhile, his father played football at Lawrenceburg High School and later at Indiana State University.
 Having graduated from Lawrenceburg in 1996, Ryan has served as the high school's football coach since 2011 and ultimately became Noah's coach.
 Noah's twin sister, Natalie, is also involved in sports and signed a letter of intent to play college volleyball at Saint Mary of the Woods College.

 A two-sport varsity athlete at Lawrenceburg, Knigga played both football and basketball primarily at the outside linebacker and small forward positions, respectively.
 Though mainly a defensive player in football, he also played a considerable amount at tight end.
 Knigga also played junior varsity baseball as a first baseman and designated hitter.
 In the 2023–24 basketball season, Knigga and his sister were both named the MVPs of the boy's and girl's Rivertown Classic Basketball Tournaments, respectively.

 Knigga and the Tigers' football team played against the Gibson Southern Titans in the regional final in 2021.
 The following season, Knigga and the Tigers defeated Southridge in the Class 3A Regional final, before beating Monrovia in the Indiana High School Athletic Association (IHSAA) Class 3A semistate football championship.
 The Tigers then reached the IHSAA 3A state final, played at Lucas Oil Stadium against Bishop Chatard.
 Lawrenceburg held a 13–1 record entering the game, as their defense ranked as the best in Indiana in terms of points allowed, allowing just over six per game.
 Knigga was one of the team's defensive stars, recording 79 tackles, 14 tackles for loss, and 4 sacks prior to the state final.
 Knigga recorded multiple sacks during the game but Lawrenceburg lost to Chatard, 34–14.
 As a junior, he was considered one of the best linebackers in the state, being named to the Class 3A junior all-state team.